ArtemKovtunenko97/MY-CV/README.md

 ## Hello 👋
-You can see my cv
+You can see my cv here.